-Draw the exterior walls:
+Draw the Exterior Walls:

 3. Draw the walls shown in Figure 3-2.2.
 Make sure your dimensions are correct.
-Use the Tape Measure tool if you need additional lengths listed.
+Use the Measure tool to verify your dimensions.
+Do not add the dimensions.

 NOTE: If you draw in a clockwise fashion, your walls will have the exterior side of the wall correctly positioned.
 You can also use the spacebar to toggle which side the exterior face is on.